awsdocs/aws-php-developers-guide/doc_source/kinesis-example-shard.rst

    :description: Kinesis Data Streams code examples for the AWS SDK for PHP version 3.
    :keywords: Amazon Kinesis for PHP, Data Shards for PHP

-|AKSlong| allows you to send real-time data to an endpoint.
+|AKSlong| enables you to send real-time data to an endpoint.
 The rate of data flow depends on the number of shards in your stream.

 You can write 1,000 records per second to a single shard.
-There is also a upload limit of 1 MiB per second for each shard.
-Bills are calculated on a per-shard basis, so use these examples to manage the data capacity and cost of your stream.
+Each shard also has an upload limit of 1 MiB per second.
+Billing is calculated on a per-shard basis, so use these examples to manage the data capacity and cost of your stream.

 The following examples show how to: